brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

 systemctl disable firewalld
 ```

-### Disable the NAT
+### Disable the NAT / Internet
-NAT should be disabled in order to avoid the packet going into that interface which may leads to packet loss.
+NAT should be disabled via the Network settings in VirtualBox for each VM in order to avoid the packet going into that interface which may leads to packet loss.
+Alternatively, you may turn off the interface which is connected to the Internet in the settings for each of the VMs.

 ### mip6d installation